AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 doctrine of endless punishment, as held by the Christian church in mediaeval times, was of Egyptian origin,[^121] and that for purposes of state it and its accessories were adopted by the Greeks and Romans.
-**Montesquieu** states that "Romulus, Tatius and Numa enslaved the gods to politics,\" and made religion for the state.
+Montesquieu states that "Romulus, Tatius and Numa enslaved the gods to politics,\" and made religion for the state.

+## Catholic Hell Copied from Heathen Sources.

 Classic scholars know that the heathen hell was early copied by the Catholic Church, and that almost its entire details afterwards entered